JanssenProject/jans/docs/cedarling/README.md

 * **Interfaces** perform actions described above
 * **JWT Engine** is used to validate JWT signatures, JWT content (e.g. `exp`) and to check if the JWT token is revoked (using the Status List JWT)
 * **Lock Engine** is used for enterprise deployments to load the Policy Store from a trusted source and send logs for central storage.

+## Token Based Access Control (TBAC) v.
+Application Asserted identity

+The Cedarling has two different authorization interfaces.
+One requires the developer to provide JWTs to prove the identity of the principal: "It's Bob, and here's the token to prove it!"
+The other allows the application to assert the identity of the principal: "It's Bob, trust me, I authenticated him."

+It's actually a little more complex than that.
+The Cedarling allows the developer to pass not one token, but several tokens.
+This enables the developer to assert not only the human identity, but the software identity (or "Workload") that were involved in the issuance of the token.
+Token Based Access Control (TBAC), answers the question: _"Given this bundle of tokens, is this action on this resource allowed in this context?"_ Or you could say more simply, _"Does this bundle of tokens authorize this capability?"_  While
+RBAC policies are about roles, ABAC policies are about attributes, TBAC policies are about tokens.

+TBAC helps developers implement security based on JWTs from trusted issuers like identity providers, hardware platforms, and federations.
+One of the Cedarling authorization interfaces automatically creates a User and Workload entity based on the most common OAuth and OpenID tokens.
+A new Cedarling authorization interface will enable reasoning on a collection of tokens from different issuers--watch issue [Jans-11834](https://github.com/JanssenProject/jans/issues/11834)).

 ## Cedarling and Zero Trust